Last updated on: 2023-05-31 04:59:08.

 WAF precedence

 WAF can be specified either in route annotations or in policy CR.
 If specified in both, then WAF in policy CR has more precedence over annotation.
-However, if the allowOverride field is set to true in the route group in Extended ConfigMap, WAF in route annotation will have more precedence.
+However, if the allowOverride field is set to true in the route group in extended ConfigMap, WAF in route annotation will have more precedence.
 WAF specified in route annotations configures WAF at LTM Policy, whereas WAF in Policy CR configures WAF at VirtualServer (VIP) Level.

 Allow source range precedence

 Allow source range can be specified either in route annotations or in policy CR.
 If specified in both, then allow source range in policy CR has more precedence over annotation.
-However, if the allowOverride field is set to true in the route group in Extended ConfigMap, allow source range in route annotation will have more precedence.
+However, if the allowOverride field is set to true in the route group in extended ConfigMap, allow source range in route annotation will have more precedence.

 SSL Profiles precedence